 The United Nations’ Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues, and one of them, SDG 13, covers climate action.

-As part of the Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to climate action.
-Some of the measures taken into account for the ranking are low-carbon energy use, the presence of a university-wide climate action plan, and working with local or national governments to address climate-change planning.
+As part of the 2023 Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to climate action.
+Some of the measures taken into account for the ranking are low-carbon energy use, a commitment to carbon-neutrality and working with local or national governments to address climate change.
 You can read more about the methodology here.

 Top five universities for climate action